 At Multisensory Reading Clinic, we do not only helping your child to learn how to read and spell, but we are also instilling his self-confidence and self-esteem because we know the psychology of reading.

-We know what to teach and we know how to teach!
+We know what to teach and how to teach!

 The introduction, application, and mastery of our Multisensory Reading and Spelling Program is usually taught from kindergarten to grade five until high school in regular schools